 Images are great to help convey meaning in a quick way.
 However, when a user cannot view an image clearly that image can become a liability to a website's overall clarity and ease of communication.
 Fortunately, including well-crafted alt tags can fix this, but there is a bit of an art to writing clear, concise alt tags.

-Identify the image in fewer than 140 characters as alt text.
+Identify the image as alt text.
 For example, "The Ecological Model.
 Four groups are stacked as progressively smaller ovals.
 See longer description in expandable/body of text."
 In the body of the page or expandable, provide a longer description such as: "The Ecological Model.
 Four groups are stacked as progressively smaller ovals.
 Each group covers some area of the previous group.
 The groups, from largest to smallest, are: Societal, Community, Relationship, and Individual."
 Include additional description as needed.

 Include in alt text: "Bar graph.
 Title: Status of State Anti-Bullying/Harassment Laws 2003-2014.
 See expandable/body of text for long description."
 In the longer description, you may describe it in more detail.
 For example, "The x-axis is year 2003 to 2014 in increments of one year.
 The y-axis is number of states from 0 to 50 in increments of 5. ..."

 - Are useful alt text descriptions provided?

 - Are full text descriptions for infographics provided?

 - Have images with text been replaced with appropriate rich text heading formatting?